-Our interest expense and finance charges, net, during the three months ended February 29, 2016 decreased slightly compared to the prior year period, primarily due to lower sales financed through flooring arrangements and lower average borrowings.
-This was partially offset by higher interest rates on our term loan.
+Our interest expense and finance charges, net, during the three and nine months ended August 31, 2016 increased compared to the prior year periods, primarily due to higher interest expense as a result of additional borrowings during the three months ended August 31, 2016 to fund the Minacs acquisition and higher interest rates on our term loan in the United States.
 In May 2015, we borrowed an additional \$411.3 million under an increased term loan commitment in the United States and paid down our United States securitization arrangement and revolving line of credit to secure higher credit availability.
 The term loan carries a higher rate of interest than our revolving lines of credit and our accounts receivable securitization arrangement.
-At the same time, we entered into interest rate swaps, which effectively converted a portion of our floating rate term loan in the United States to a fixed interest rate, which is higher than the prevailing floating rate.
+At the same time, we entered into step-up interest rate swaps, which effectively converted a portion of our floating rate term loan in the United States to a fixed interest rate, which is higher than the prevailing floating rate.
+The fixed rate on the swaps steps up to a higher rate each year.

-Other Income, Net
+Other Income (Expense), Net